Based in Victoria, BC, Canada, since 2010 our activities include:

 Writing workshops

-- Bruce Batchelor: founder of Print-On-Demand (POD) publishing
+- Bruce Batchelor: founder of Print-On-Demand (POD) publishing.

-- Joyce Sandilands: promotion and sales of best-selling local history fiction series
+- Joyce Sandilands: promotion and sales of best-selling local history fiction series.

-- Rebecca Kennel: author of ‘Victoria Bench-by-Bench’
+- Rebecca Kennel: author of ‘Victoria Bench-by-Bench’.

-- Grant McKenzie: international thriller novelist
+- Grant McKenzie: popular international thriller novelist.

-- Matthew Ashdown: writer and former author coach
+- Matthew Ashdown: writer and former author coach.

-- Peggy Richardson: ebook publishing expert
+- Peggy Richardson: ebook publishing expert.

 - Harry Leslie Smith shared his journey to write and self-publish his memoirs in 2011.
-Notably, Harry was 86 when he wrote and self-published his first book with the help of his son.
+Notably, Harry was 86 when he wrote and self-published his first memoir with the help of his son.
 Subsequently, he became a regular contributor to The Guardian and then a best-selling author.
-He had dedicated readers and supporters around the world.
+He had readers and supporters around the world.
 He died at age 95 in 2018.

-Writing workshops are currently on hold.
+Writing workshops are currently on hold until 2026.

 In addition, be sure to check out Inspiring Quotes from self-published authors.